BinaryResearch/lepton/README.md

 # Overview
 Lepton is a Lightweight ELF Parsing Tool that was designed specifically for analyzing and editing binaries with damaged or corrupted
-ELF headers, such as extremely minimalist ELF files in which the entry point and program header table lie within the ELF header, or binaries that have had the ELF header deliberately mangled as an anti-analysis method, such as crackmes or malware.
+ELF headers, such as:
+ - extremely minimalist ELF files in which the entry point and program header table lie within the ELF header
+ - binaries that have had the ELF header deliberately mangled as an anti-analysis method (crackmes or malware)

 Development was prompted by the failure of other tools to parse some of the ELF binaries in [Muppetlabs' "tiny" ELF file series](http://www.muppetlabs.com/~breadbox/software/tiny/).